RoadieHQ/marketing-site/content/docs/details/entity-push-api/index.md

 ## Fetch your AWS accounts

-Using the aws cli make sure you have it setup and configured.
+Using the AWS CLI make sure you have it setup and configured.
 You can read more [here](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-welcome.html)

 ```bash
 aws organizations list-accounts